-The Company accounts for stock-based compensation costs under the provisions of FASB ASC Topic 718, "Compensation-Stock Compensation" ("ASC 718"), which requires the measurement and recognition of compensation expense related to the fair value of stock-based compensation awards that are ultimately expected to vest.
-Recognized stock-based compensation expense includes the compensation cost for all stock-based payments granted to employees, officers, and directors based on the grant date fair value estimated in accordance with the provisions of ASC 718 is also applied to awards modified, repurchased, or cancelled during the periods reported.
-Stock-based compensation to an employee is recognized as expense over the employee's requisite vesting period, and stock-based compensation to a nonemployee is recognized over the nonemployee's period of providing goods or services.
+The Company accounts for stock-based compensation costs under the provisions of ASC 718, Compensation-Stock Compensation, which requires the measurement and recognition of compensation expense related to the fair value of stock-based compensation awards that are ultimately expected to vest.
+Stock based compensation expense recognized includes the compensation cost for all stock-based payments granted to employees, officers, and directors based on the grant date fair value estimated in accordance with the provisions of ASC 718.
+ASC 718 is also applied to awards modified, repurchased, or cancelled during the periods reported.
+Stock-based compensation is recognized as expense over the employee's requisite vesting period and over the nonemployee's period of providing goods or services.